polinchw/docker-tools/README.md

 ## Outline
 - Docker Machine
 - Subnet Setup
-- Create a Docker Swarm Master and Instances
+- Create a Docker Swarm master and instances
 - Join Swarm Worker Instances to the Swarm Master
-- Run a Docker Service on your new Swarm
+- Run a Docker Service on your new swarm
 - Add a load balancer

 ## Docker Machine